dingodb/dingo-docs/docs-dingo-s3/about-tile.md

 ---
-title: About Amazon S3 tile
+title: About Dingo S3 tile
 ---